 Hidden cause of your hormone imbalance #7 – The Birth Control Pill

-No one should be surprised to find the birth control pill on my list.
+I’m sure it isn’t a surprise to find the birth control pill on my list.
 A lot of these pills contain a substance known as EE2.
 Obviously, EE2 is estrogenic – it was made to mimic the estrogen hormone.

 In 2009, 63% of married women were taking oral contraceptives.
 (14) Worldwide, more than 100 million women are using these drugs.

 EE2 is excreted through urine and feces.
 (15) As more and more women are taking birth control pills, the amount of estrogen in the water supply increases.
 Unlike bacteria, estrogens pass right through a water-treatment facility’s filters and into rivers, lakes, and your drinking water.
 (16)

 As I mentioned earlier, in the context of hormones, fish are the canaries in the coal mine.
 If hormones are affecting a fish population, you can be certain that there will be upstream effects on humans.

 No surprise that EE2 affects fish populations.
 It affects sexual development and the reproductive capacities of fish.
 (17) At the time of this writing, we don’t know how estrogens in drinking water affect the reproductive capacity of humans.
 But I can’t imagine it’s anything positive.

 If you’ve been debating the purchase of a water filter, I hope this last section is enough to convince you to pull the trigger on that purchase!